 - You need to prove you have a relationship with the charity, such as a past donation history.
 Life insurance companies don’t want a random charity owning a life insurance policy on someone.

 - You need to ensure that your other financial needs are covered first and that you have the funds to make all premium payments – in other words, you are financially capable to continue your gift obligations.

 Many of us have certain charities that are near and dear to our hearts.
-When planning how to best maximize your legacy, working with a trusted financial advisor is helpful so he or she can guide you through any tax issues.
+When planning how to best maximize your legacy, working with a trusted financial adviser is helpful so he or she can guide you through any tax issues.
 Contact us here at Quotacy if you have any life insurance questions or get a free term life insurance quote to start the process of purchasing a policy.